Deer, elk and moose carcass transportation regulations

 Dogs may be used as an aid in taking game mammals and game birds, unless otherwise prohibited.
-Persons owning or using dogs shall not knowingly or negligently permit such dogs to trail, pursue or otherwise molest game during closed seasons.
-While hunting during archery, crossbow or muzzleloading gun seasons, taking deer or wild hogs with dogs is prohibited.
+Persons owning or using dogs shall not knowingly or negligently permit such dogs to trail, pursue or otherwise molest wildlife during closed seasons.
+When using archery equipment and muzzleloaders during their respective archery, crossbow and muzzleloading gun seasons, the taking of deer and hogs by the use or aid of dogs is prohibited.
 Dogs on leashes may be used to trail wounded game mammals during all seasons.
-Taking turkeys with dogs at any time is prohibited.
+Taking turkeys by aid of dogs at any time is prohibited.
 Hunters, who use dogs for hunting, including bird dogs or retrievers, are required to have their dogs wear collars that identify their owner’s name and address.
 This regulation also requires dog hunters to possess landowners’ written permission before using their dogs to pursue game on private property.
-On private land rabbit, raccoon, opossum, skunks, nutria, beavers, coyotes, hog or fox may be hunted year round with dogs.
-For more information, contact an FWC regional office (see Florida Fish and Wildlife Conservation Commission).
+On private land rabbit, raccoon, opossum, skunk, nutria, beaver, coyote, hog, fox and bobcat may be chased throughout the year with free running dogs.
+For more information, contact an FWC regional office.

 Deer dogs: Deer dogs can be trained during closed seasons when dogs are constantly attached to leashes or ropes in the hands of their trainers for training purposes.
-Deer dogs are permitted to run free for training purposes only during deer-dog training seasons (see Hunting Seasons and Bag Limits).
+Deer dogs are permitted to run free for training purposes only during deer-dog training seasons (see Hunting Season Dates & Bag Limits).
 Taking deer or any other wildlife with a gun is prohibited while training deer dogs.

 Bird dogs: On private lands during closed seasons, bird dogs may be trained with pistols firing blanks or balls or by taking pen-raised quail (with shotguns only), when birds have been banded with owners’ names prior to releasing them.
 Training bird dogs is permitted during specified periods on Fred C. Babcock/Cecil M. Webb, J.W.
 Corbett, Blackwater, Apalachicola, Point Washington, Twin Rivers Blue Springs Unit and Citrus WMAs.